|Skiing the upper West face of Greywolf peak.|

 Exit routes: The standard exit to St Marys lake is down the climbers trail.
 It is fast and efficient.
 Alternately, several steep bowls and tree shots funnel down into an alder choked and cliffy drainage just east of the climbers trail.
 Exiting all the way to the reservoir via this drainage is not advisable, but it is feasible to ski to approximately 5,500 feet, and traverse back west to the climber's trail.
 The traverse involves some stout bushwacking, but is not too long.

 There are several interesting, long southeast facing gullies down into Dry creek.
-The exit out Dry creek is unknown, but looks to be steep and unpleasant.
+The exit out Dry creek is unknown, but looks to be unpleasant at best, and unpassable at worst.

 Other Mission skiing objectives: